ArcaneStreaming/Arcane-Server/README.md

 4) Create the database by running `./manage.py makemigrations` and migrate by running `./manage.py migrate`

 5) Start the server by running `./manage.py runserver`.
 You will also need to run the client in tandem.

+6) You will have to create a superuser for your local development environment with `./manage.py createsuperuser`

 ** Note: You will want to update the settings.py to check if it is local by adding your host name where 'Rhuarc' is.